grubdragon/lanyon/_posts/2018-05-28-pythoncourse.markdown

 ## Transcript of Sent Emails
 <div class="message">
   Bring your laptops along with you with python installed in it.
-You can find the instructions to install python on [http://docs.python-guide.org/en/latest/starting/installation/]
+You can find the instructions to install python <a href="http://docs.python-guide.org/en/latest/starting/installation/">here</a>
 </div>

 <div class="message">
 Greetings!
 Here's something that will interest you.
 An awesome book on python shared by our instructor.
-The link to it is as follows :  [https://automatetheboringstuff.com/]
+The link to it is as follows : <a href="https://automatetheboringstuff.com/">Automate the Boring Stuff</a>
-Also for the Mac users having trouble opening IDLE here is something that might help you out:  [https://docs.python.org/3/using/mac.html]
+Also for the Mac users having trouble opening IDLE here is something that might help you out:  <a href="https://docs.python.org/3/using/mac.html">MacPython</a>
 </div>

 <div class="message">
-  A brilliant post to go through to understand the basics: [https://medium.freecodecamp.org/learning-python-from-zero-to-hero-120ea540b567 ]
+  A brilliant post to go through to understand the basics: <a href="https://medium.freecodecamp.org/learning-python-from-zero-to-hero-120ea540b567">Learning Python: From Zero to Hero</a>
 </div>

 ## Assignments
-Here lie the assignments I have given out to the course takers.
+Herein lie the assignments I have given out to the course takers.

 ### Assignment 1
 Write a cryptography program.
 It should have the following functions:
  - caesar(s, shift, enc): takes a string and caesar-shifts the string by integer "shift"